VisaganSP/moi_2.0_backend/docs/API_documentation.md

 ```

 **Notes**:

-- The `reason_for_edit` field is now required and must explain why the payer information is being updated
+- The `reason_for_edit` field is **mandatory** for all updates
-- All updates are logged in the edit history and can be viewed through the Edit Logs API
+- All updates are logged with before/after values and changed fields
-- The `function_id` field cannot be modified with this endpoint
+- The `function_id` field cannot be modified
-- The cache is automatically invalidated after an update to ensure fresh data is displayed
-- Changes to payer information are tracked with before and after values in the edit logs
+- For cash payments, updating denominations automatically recalculates totals
+- Enhanced cache invalidation ensures data consistency across all related endpoints
+- The response includes `_cache_cleared: true` to confirm cache invalidation

 ### Delete Payer